JacobMDavidson/JacobMDavidson.github.io/_posts/android/2015-10-02-computersms.md

     <img src="{{ site.url }}/images/android/computersms-desktop.png" alt="">
 </figure>

-The ComputerSMSServer desktop application broadcasts itself on the local network over UDP using Multi-Cast DNS under the name ComputerSMS and waits for a client to connect over TCP.
+The ComputerSMSServer desktop application broadcasts itself on the local network over UDP using Multi-Cast DNS, under the name ComputerSMS, and waits for a client to connect over TCP.
 Once connected to a client, the UDP broadcast is deregistered to ensure no other clients try to connect.

 After a successful connection is made, a Diffie-Hellman key exchange is performed to calculate a shared secret between the server and client.
 The first 128 bits from the SHA-256 message digest of the shared secret is used for the private AES key.
 Once this key is calculated, the connection is encrypted and messages can be securely sent from the client to the server and vice versa.

 #### <u>The ServerBoard Class:</u>

 The ServerBoard class provides the basic swing based GUI.
-A JTextPane was used for the messages area to facilitate the necessary font format changes for the various message types.
+A JTextPane was used for the messages area to facilitate font format changes for the various message types.
 JTextFields were used for the *Phone Number* and *Message* fields, and JButtons were used for the *Start* and *Send* buttons.

 The *Start* button instantiates a TCPServer with an anonymous TCPServer.OnMessageReceived object.
-The anonymous TCPServer.OnMessageReceived object overrides the messageReceived method, defining it to unmarshall any incoming messages into SMSMessage objects, and display the incoming message in the messages area.
+The anonymous object overrides the messageReceived method, allowing it to unmarshall any incoming messages into SMSMessage objects and to display those incoming messages in the messages area.

 The *Send* button constructs an SMSMessage object from the inputs in the *Phone Number* and *Message* fields, before marshalling this object into a valid XML message.
 Once the message is serialized into XML, it is sent to the client.